scottbecker/delve_tx_public/README.md

 ## Protocol Overview

 ###Bacteria Freezing:
+Take bacteria from a well, amplify it, freeze (-80C) 10 tubes w/ 115ul each of it
+###Bacteria Pelleting:
+Take bacteria from a well, amplify it, possibly induce to high copy number, and pellet
+###DNA Resuspension:
-⋅⋅⋅Take bacteria from a well, amplify it, freeze (-80C) 10 tubes w/ 115ul each of it Bacteria Pelleting: Take bacteria from a well, amplify it, possibly induce to high copy number, and pellet DNA Resuspension: Add TE to a tube with DNA, mix, measure concentration, and optionally split the tube (-80C) into a 4C storage working stock
+Add TE to a tube with DNA, mix, measure concentration, and optionally split the tube (-80C) into a 4C storage working stock
+###Create Water Container:
-Create Water Container: Handy test protocol to mimick reagent containers in test mode by making a container with every well filled to max volume with water
+Handy test protocol to mimick reagent containers in test mode by making a container with every well filled to max volume with water